HackerN64/F3DEX3/README.md

 ## Credits

-F3DEX3 modifications from F3DEX2 by Sauraen.
+F3DEX3 modifications from F3DEX2 are by Sauraen and are dedicated to the public domain.
 If you use F3DEX3 in a romhack, please credit "F3DEX3 Microcode - Sauraen" in your project's in-game Staff Roll or wherever other contributors to your project are credited.

 Other credits:
 - Wiseguy: large chunk of F3DEX2 disassembly documentation and first version of